Wilhelm Meister's Apprenticeship: Book Four

 (1) Mignon reminds Wilhelm of his obligation to his family.
 He writes to them after having grudgingly accepted a purse of money from the count via the baron.
 The troupe prepares to travel on, and Wilhelm has to convince the harper, who believes he is being pursued by an inexorable fate, to stay with them.
-(2) In their travels Wilhelm takes inspiration from Shakespeare’s Prince Hal and adjusts his own manner and costume.
+(2) In their travels Wilhelm takes inspiration from Shakespeare's Prince Hal and adjusts his own manner and costume.
 When the troupe begins to mock their previous patrons Wilhelm rebukes them and gives a speech on the upper and lower classes.
 Inspired by the speech, Philine suggests they perform an entire play right on the spot.
 Everyone is satisfied, and after Wilhelm comments on the relation of orchestral music and the theater, the troupe takes on a new republican form of governance—electing Wilhelm as their first director.
 (3) Wilhelm takes the opportunity to deliver an exegesis on the character, Hamlet.
-He advocates a studious approach of the entire text in order to reconcile contradictions and penetrate into the author’s mind.
+He advocates a studious approach of the entire text in order to reconcile contradictions and penetrate into the author's mind.

 (4) Before they set out, Philine explains to Wilhelm why Laertes is so bitter towards women.
 The townsfolk warn their troupe of armed partisans spotted along the route they will take.
 The rest wish to reroute, but Wilhelm persuades them otherwise, and they set out.
 Finding a wooded hilltop, they break from their journey.
-(5) The troupe eats and drinks; Wilhelm and Laertes rehearse a swordfight.
+(5) The troupe eats and drinks; Wilhelm and Laertes rehearse a sword fight.
 Suddenly an armed band attacks.
 After putting up some resistance, Wilhelm falls unconscious after being shot.
-He wakes up in Philine’s lap with Mignon keeping watch.
+He wakes up in Philine's lap with Mignon keeping watch.
 Everyone else is safe and in town; the harper has gone to fetch a surgeon.
 (6) Night is approaching when the three hear horses.
 An “Amazon” with a whole company of attendants is riding up.
 There is a surgeon with them, who extracts the bullets while the Amazon gives Wilhelm her coat.
 The impression of her beauty has an extreme effect on Wilhelm as he slips back into unconsciousness.